GtheSheep/tap-awin/README.md

-# tap-awin-publisher
+# tap-awin

-`tap-awin-publisher` is a Singer tap for Awin Publisher.
+`tap-awin` is a Singer tap for Awin.
+The tap focuses on obtaining account information, then handling sub-streams according to account type.
+Publishers can access streams:
+* Transactions
+Advertisers can access streams:
+* Transactions
+* Publishers

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.